What Are Non-Cash Accounts?

 The Buyer's Income Statement Reports Expenses Less Than Purchase Amount

 On the buyer's Income statement for the period, however, only part of the purchase amount appears, and this in the guise of a depreciation expense.
-The full purchase amount—or most of it—will appear in this form, distributed across several years or more (as prescribed by a depreciation schedule for the asset).
+The full purchase amount (or most of it) arrives piecemeal in this way, distributed across several years or more (as prescribed by a depreciation schedule for the asset).

 Spreading an asset purchase expense across several years of asset life helps the buyer apply the matching concept in accrual accounting.
-This principle requires that firms report revenues in the same period they report the expenses that brought them.
-Suppose, for instance, that an asset helps earn revenues for a period of five years.
+This principle requires that firms report revenues in the same period with the expenses that brought them.
+Suppose, for instance, that an asset helps earn revenues for five years.
 Firms use depreciation expense to achieve matching, by spreading the asset cost across the same five years.
 As a result, firms report actual earnings for these years accurately.

 Cash Flow Calculated From Income Statement Figures

 - The cash flow statement approaches the "Total cash inflows" figure by starting with the Income statement "Total sales and investment revenues."

 - As the example below shows, however, non-cash revenues are immediately subtracted from this total.

 - The cash flow statement then takes a starting "Total expenses" figure from the Income statement, and then "adds back" the individual non-cash expense items that are part of the Income statement expense total.

 - Net cash inflow is then the difference between the new revenues total and the new expense total.

 It is useful to structure the cash flow statement this way so that everyone can see the source of cash flow numbers.